DPFP/chuwa0620/ShortQuestions/annotations.md

+@ExceptionHandler
+method level, used to handle the specific exceptions and sending the custom responses to the client.

+@ControllerAdvice
+class level, it can make this class a bean, define global exception handlers to all controller.

+@NotEmpty
+@Size
+@Valid
+Used for validation, ie: column length cannot be greater than 10.

 ## 2
 The table will have two columns.
 One is called name and its varchar(255) type and have a default value of John Snow.